probabl-ai/skore/README.md

 Learn more in our [documentation](https://docs.skore.probabl.ai).

-## Contributing
+## 🛠️ Contributing

-Thank you for considering contributing to skore!
 Join our mission to promote open-source and make machine learning development more robust and effective.
-Please check the contributing guidelines [here](https://github.com/probabl-ai/skore/blob/main/CONTRIBUTING.rst).
+If you'd like to contribute, please check the contributing guidelines [here](https://github.com/probabl-ai/skore/blob/main/CONTRIBUTING.rst).

-## Feedback & Community
+## 👋 Feedback & Community

 -   Join our [Discord](https://discord.probabl.ai/) to share ideas or get support.
 -   Request a feature or report a bug via [GitHub Issues](https://github.com/probabl-ai/skore/issues).